Today, we will show you a few examples of Affiliate Disclosure Statements for your website.

 Affiliate links are subject to the following disclaimer:

 Please remember that you may receive a commission when you click on our links to make a purchase.
 This, however, has no bearing on our reviews and comparisons.
-We will do our best to keep things fair and balanced to assist you in making the best decision for you.
+We will do our best to keep things fair and balanced so that we can assist you in making the best decision for you.

 The bottom line is that you will not violate FTC regulations if you make a “best effort” to make your disclaimers visible.
 You don’t have to go overboard – just make a reasonable effort to follow the law, and you should be fine!